Alcohol-related deaths are soaring – British drinking is out of control | Ian Hamilton

 Despite all the restrictions put in place during the pandemic, such as closing restaurants and bars for 31 weeks, there was no change in alcohol sales, as it appears some people simply moved their drinking to their home.
 Again, that is an overall view – what matters is the way this adaption has impacted those drinking the most.

-We already know that drinking at home differs from drinking outside of the home, in bars and restaurants.
-No-one uses the accurate measures that bars use when pouring themselves a drink; and they are not constrained by closing times or the influence that drinking in a group has.
+We already know that drinking at home differs from drinking outside of the home in bars and restaurants.
+No one uses the accurate measures that bars use when pouring themselves a drink; and they are not constrained by closing times or the influence that drinking in a group has.
 Consequently, home drinking can be higher in both quantity and frequency.
 After all, it requires less effort than going out.
 The British Liver Trust provides an online quiz that can help identify if you are drinking at harmful levels.

 Instead of recognising and responding to the fact that alcohol is now the second leading cause of premature death, the only government intervention has been to ensure access to alcohol during the pandemic.
-Exemplified by their move to place off-licenses in the same category as pharmacies by deeming them “essential” services.
+Exemplified by its move to place off-licences in the same category as pharmacies by deeming them “essential” services.

-The recent report by Dame Carol Black, commissioned by Health Minister Sajid Javid, to investigate the state of specialist treatment services for drugs including alcohol, was damning in its assessment of support available for those who develop problems.
+The recent report by Dame Carol Black investigating the state of specialist treatment services for drug use, including alcohol, was damning in its assessment of support available for those who develop problems.
 It did not deem the current state of treatment fit for purpose.
 Dame Carol rightly identified the economic and human cost of this failure, arguing that if the government chooses to continue cutting budgets for treatment, the taxpayer will be left paying the price.

 But it's not just alcohol that is sly.
 The alcohol industry is adept at protecting its interests and has proved to be an effective persuader of not just this government but all those preceding it.
 It is no accident that alcohol is not only more available than it has ever been but also, relative to income, cheaper too.
 By influencing policy in its favour, the industry has flourished.
 Unfortunately, its most loyal and frequent customers have not.